Skilled workers from abroad

 Health and safety regulations:

-Subcontractors must comply with applicable health and safety regulations to ensure the safety and well-being of their employees in the workplace
+Subcontractors must comply with applicable health and safety regulations to ensure the safety and well-being of their employees in the workplace.

-Documentation and records:
+Documentation and record-keeping requirements:

 Solar subcontractors